HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 - Array is a contiguous series or span of memory divided into equal size slots where each slot is indexed by a number; very fast, very efficient.
 One advantage is that we don't need to provide length or type when creating an array.
 We don't have to worry about out of bound array, as it is not an actual array but an hash table, so every value is in bounds, in first version of javascript they forget to add the concept of array.

 ## Functions

+- Arrow function have lexical binding scope, it means they get bind to the scope where they are defined, not where there are run.

+- By using an immediately-invoked function, we can call returning function instantly instead of variable storage.

+- Nested arrow functions share the same 'this' instance, the 'this' value is always the containing code which is also called Lexical Binding.

+- There is no built-in arguments object in arrow function, if we need to iterate over arguments the use ES6 rest parameter instead.
+Also arrow functions aren't new-able as they use lexical scope.
+Always use a standard function as the constructor of a function style class.

+- Constructors – special type of function gets executed when new instance of the class are created.
+Using super() we call constructor of parent class from child class, if child class has constructor method then we need to call super()

 - While passing the values to a function called arguments, and in function declaration they are called parameters.
 These two terminology cannot be used interchangeably.